 I grew up outside of Seattle on a point of land surrounded by immense Lake Washington.
 The lake was deep and cold even in summer and the surrounding forest created a deeply ingrained sense of home.
 It rained constantly and as a kid I was most happy being outside in my imaginative life.
 I made things with forest materials under the towering fir and cedar trees and stayed outside until after dark.
 We explored on paths traveling to each other’s houses along blackberry thickets and under sweeping cedar boughs.
 I am inseparable from these places that imprinted firmly on my early imagination.

-Lopez Island, in the San Juan archipelago, has been my home for nearly thirty years and remains a place of tranquility and restoration- it also shapes what I make and how I make it.
+Lopez Island, in the San Juan archipelago of northwest Washington has been my home for thirty years and remains a place of tranquility and restoration.
+Like my childhood home, this place has also shaped what I make and how I make it.

 Geographically, Lopez Island is a bounded, rocky landscape with a meandering edge shaped by glaciation and tidal force.
 It is a unique terrain dominated by tall fir trees and a place where the sky rolls most all kinds of weather off the Pacific Ocean right over our house.